 Our Ghosts Are Different: People who are not cremated before they've decayed become ghosts.
 There are two varieties: Lost souls, who are invisible to most people and are waiting for a chance to be reincarnated, and shades, who are the angry spirits of people who've suffered traumatic deaths, and are visible to everyone.

-Reincarnation: Souls that haven't moved on may do this, and may be distinguished from other new souls by their premature mental and physical maturity.
+Reincarnation: Souls that haven't moved on may do this, and may be distinguished from other new souls by their premature maturity.
 Jonas theorizes that Anya is the result of reincarnation for this reason.